Humans are a fundamentally social species. This is a well-known fact. A lesser-known fact is that it can be fatal for humans to be alone.

 The Norwegian Directorate for Education and Training can tell us that between 10–30 percent of children in lower education regularly perceive themselves as socially isolated compared to their peers.
 The effects of this include “weakened development of identity and low self-esteem,” as well as an aversion to attending school, and some will drop out of school as a result.
 The Directorate also underlines that the stigma surrounding social isolation means the numbers are probably considerably higher.
 A group of Canadian scientists looked closely at the social health of young people with disabilities and found that 53 percent of them had no friends.
 Not one.
 Only one percent said they spent an hour with friends every day.
 What surprised the researchers most was that the kids said that their disability was not nearly as bad as the isolation that came with it.
 When experiencing isolation, the brain reacts as if it is exposed to a threat.
 The pulse increases and “fight or flight” adrenaline kicks in.
 This leads to high blood pressure, frayed nerves, and poor sleep.
 It's normal for socially isolated people to have a bad temper, be angry, shy, have mood swings, and have poor social skills – there is an apparent vicious circle here.

 There are already some measures to combat involuntary social isolation.
-Alder.no is a service for isolated seniors in Norway, where people can sign up to the website to offer companionship, help with practical tasks, etc. KOMP enables communication across all generations, allowing people to share messages, pictures and make video calls to their grandparents.
+Alder.no is a service for isolated seniors in Norway, where people can sign up to the website to offer companionship, help with practical tasks, etc. KOMP enables communication across all generations, allowing people to share messages, photos and make video calls to their grandparents.
 Loneliness amongst seniors is quite often discussed, which is crucial.
 However, we ought not to forget the individuals who are isolated early on in life.
 When we are kids, we develop social skills, strong ties with each other, and stable relationships.

 Children who are isolated due to illness, or otherwise, need to be integrated back into society quickly.
 Our way of contributing to this is by providing the tools needed to stay in touch, even when not physically present.
 AV1 is merely a stepping stone on the long path of combating social isolation, and we urge society to give this significant problem the attention it deserves.